joshuanario/pepepages/public/perf_eng.md

 1.  $ Cov(r_{i}, r_{j}) = 0, \forall i \neq j$: - _Independence of error_ - This condition is a strict requirement.
 There must be no correlation among the residuals.
 If this condition is not met, then the benchmark comparison is inconclusive.
 There is a naive algorithm to compute the covariance matrix.
 In the Python programming language, there is a package called `numpy` with a function called `cov`, which uses the naive algorithm to compute the covariance matrix.
 Then, do a one-sample hypothesis test where the target is zero and the samples are the entries outside of the main diagonal of the covariance matrix.
 (See one sample hypothesis test.)
 2. For all $i$, $ Var(r_{i}) = \sigma^{2} \lt \infty $. - _Homoscedasticity of error_ - This condition is also a must.
 This is the homoscedasticity requirement, or finite variance requirement.
 If this requirement is not met, then the benchmark comparison is inconclusive.
 The numerical way to test this is using Breusch–Pagan test.
 In the Python programming language, there is a package called `scipy.stats.chi2` with a function called `sf`, which can be used to do a chi-squared test in a Breusch–Pagan test where the number of observations is $n$, ${\chi}^2$ is $R^2$ of the linear regresion of the residuals, and the _degrees of freedom_ is $1$ because there's only one predictor, the stimulus or load.
 3.  $ E[r] = k $: - _Expected error_ - If $k$ is zero, then there is no difference in the benchmarks.
 Or, there is no anticipated performance impact between the two builds of the computer systems.
 Else, there is a difference between the benchmarks.
-A negative expected value of residuals means the fitted values are generally have a higher value than the observed values.
+A negative expected value of residuals means the fitted values generally have a higher value than the observed values.
 A positive expected value of residuals means that the observed values are generally larger values from the fitted values.
 Note, the Markov amendment to Gauss' original theorem removed the normality requirement so running a D'Agostino $K^2$ test on the residuals is not needed.
 In the Python programming language, there is a package called `numpy` with a function called `mean`, which calculates the mean (aka the expected value).

 # Timing Metrics